Melapress/extend-2fa-methods/README.md

 	}
 ```

+#### check_backup_method_for_role
+This hook checks if the backup method should be made available to a specific user role.

 ```
 	/**
-	 * Changes the user enabled backup methods array - removes the method if it is not enabled.
+	 * Changes the user-enabled backup methods array and removes the method if it is not enabled.
-	 * That is for role, the user object is used to extract the role.
+	 * This hook is used for secondary methods enabled by role.
+The user object is used to extract the role.
-	 * UserHelper is a helper class available in 2FA plugin which could be used for role extraction or other user operations.
+	 * UserHelper is a helper class available in WP 2FA that can be used for role extraction or other user operations.
 	 *
 	 * @param array    $backup_methods - Array with all backup methods available to user.
 	 * @param \WP_User $user           - User to check for is that method enabled.